Mengzhen-Zhang/Symplectic.jl/Readme.md

 $$M = \Omega (S - I)^{-1}(S + I)/2$$
 i.e., the `M` thus obtained should be the same as that in the equation above.

-The symplectic cayley transform is implemented as a single-argument funciton `symplecticCayleyTransform` (with alias `cayley`), and its inverse as `inverseSymplecticCayleyTransform` (with alias `invcaylay`).
+The symplectic cayley transform is implemented as a single-argument funciton `symplecticCayleyTransform` (with alias `cayley`), and its inverse as `inverseSymplecticCayleyTransform` (with alias `invcayley`).

 <a id="org642c433"></a>